-Virgin River Gorge
+Virgin River Canyon

-The river has carved a great gorge between the two mountain ranges through a region that was undisturbed and almost impenetrable until the construction of interstate 15 in 1975, which now runs right along the valley floor, its twin carriageways curving through the canyon over a succession of high bridges and quite a steep gradient.
-The river below may be nearly dry in midsummer but usually has some flow and despite the proximity of I-15, the gorge is still quite spectacular and worth exploring on foot for a while.
-In spring when the river is fed by melting snow, the waters are high enough to allow raft trips through the canyon, and these are sometimes quite challenging, encountering large waves and rapids up to Class IV.
-To the east side of exit 18 is the BLM Virgin River Canyon Recreation Area
+The Virgin River has carved a great gorge between the two mountain ranges through a region that was undisturbed and almost impenetrable until the construction of Interstate 15 in 1975, a busy highway which now runs right along the valley floor, its twin carriageways curving through the canyon over a succession of high bridges and quite a steep gradient.
+The river below may be nearly dry in midsummer but usually has some flow, and despite the proximity of I-15, the gorge is still quite spectacular and worth exploring on foot for a while.
+In spring when the river is fed by melting snow, the waters are high enough to allow raft trips through the canyon, and these are sometimes quite challenging, encountering strong currents and rapids up to Class IV.
+The most visited area is the BLM Virgin River Canyon Recreation Area

 ), which before construction of the interstate was the main route north from Nevada.
-Now it is not much travelled but provides a good alternative to I-15, running northeast and across a less rugged part of the Beaver Dam Mountains, into the Shivwits Indian Reservation then (as UT 8) southeast to St. George.
-The exit 18 road seems quite popular and has many good places for free camping, usually with sweeping views over the rocky terrain.
+Now the old highway is not much travelled but provides a scenic alternative to I-15, running northeast, into Utah, and across a less rugged part of the Beaver Dam Mountains, then through the Shivwits Indian Reservation and finally southeast to St George.
+Several side tracks along the lower section of this road, west of the mountains, lead across flat plains covered by Joshua trees and cacti, to some of the best free camping sites anywhere; completely quiet and unspoilt, and with far reaching views of the hills, and south towards the distant interstate.
+The exit 18 road seems quite popular and also has some good places for primitive camping, most with sweeping views over the rocky terrain.
 Besides the varied desert plants and wildlife, the area is also geologically interesting, and specimens of various minerals can be collected such as crystalline gypsum.
 There are no official trails but it is easy to hike into the hills for even better views over the mountains, the Virgin River Gorge and I-15.
-Nine miles north along the interstate, a short side track (Black Rock Road
+Nine miles northeast along the interstate, a short side track (Black Rock Road